-Search for cis-effects through focus on gene networks with presence-absence polymorphism
+Allelic heterogeneity and structural variation potentially masking cis-effects

-The absence of a dominant cis- pattern in the genome-wide transcript-to-SNP associations could be caused by a relative absence of cis- variation.
-Alternatively, haplotype heterogeneity or allele frequency may complicate the ability to accurately identify cis-polymorphisms (Chan et al. 2010; Rivas et al. 2011; Visscher et al. 2017).
-To test between these possibilities, we conducted a more focused analysis on three biosynthetic pathways that exist as gene clusters: the botcinic acid biosynthetic pathway (13 genes, 55.8 kb), botrydial biosynthetic pathway (7 genes, 26 kb), and a putative cyclic peptide pathway (10 genes, 46.5 kb) (Deighton et al. 2001; Colmenares et al. 2002; Porquier et al. 2016; Zhang et al. 2019).
-These pathways have known presence-absence polymorphisms segregating in this population and should have cis-eQTL but none were detected by our analysis (Siewers et al. 2005; Pinedo et al. 2008).
-Genes of the botcinic acid biosynthetic pathway and the botrydial pathway are variable across the Botrytis genus as well (Valero-Jiménez et al. 2019).
-Critically, the transcripts within each of these pathways are highly correlated across the isolates, suggesting that their expression variation is controlled by pathway-specific variation(Zhang et al. 2019).
-Thus, these loci may have false-negative issues that prevented the detection of real cis-eQTL.
-To test if these pathways have undetected cis-eQTL, we used all of the SNPs for each biosynthetic cluster to investigate haplotype diversity across the B. cinerea isolates.
+Haplotype heterogeneity or allele frequency may complicate the accurate identification of cis-polymorphisms and explain the absence of detection of a cis- pattern (Chan et al. 2010; Rivas et al. 2011; Visscher et al. 2017).
+To assess these possibilities we used three clustered biosynthetic pathways ; the botcinic acid biosynthetic pathway (13 genes, 55.8 kb, Chromosome 1), botrydial biosynthetic pathway (7 genes, 26 kb, Chromosome 12), and a putative cyclic peptide pathway (10 genes, 46.5 kb, Chromosome 1) (Deighton et al. 2001; Colmenares et al. 2002; Porquier et al. 2016; Zhang et al. 2019).
+These pathways have known presence-absence polymorphisms segregating in the studied B.cinerea population and were expected to hold cis-patterns, yet none were detected by our GWA analysis (Siewers et al. 2005; Pinedo et al. 2008).
+Additionally, genes of the botcinic acid and botrydial biosynthetic pathways are variable across the Botrytis genus (Valero-Jiménez et al. 2019).
+Critically, the transcription profiles of the genes within these pathways are highly correlated across isolates, suggesting pathway-specific control of expression variation (Zhang et al. 2019).
+Thus, the absence of cis-SNPs in these loci may represent cis-pattern false-negatives.
+To test if these pathways have undetected cis-SNPs, we extracted all the SNPs within each biosynthetic cluster and investigated haplotype diversity across the 96 B. cinerea isolates.

-We first investigated the botcinic acid cluster which identified multiple distinct haplotypes with a few individual outlier isolates (e.g. B05.10, Fd1) (Figure 3a).
-We then utilized the haplotypes to test for specific effects on transcript expression for the biosynthetic pathway.
-(Kliebenstein et al. 2006)This identified a single clade of isolates with a distinctly lower level of expression than the other clusters (Figure 3b).
-Investigating the short-reads and SNP calls showed that these 12 isolates share a 53.5 kb deletion that removes the entire biosynthetic cluster, from Bcboa1 to Bcboa17 (Figure 3c).
-After removing the major deletion, we found no remaining significant effect of cluster membership in the remaining 3 major clusters on expression profile (F(1,74)=0.36, p=0.55).
-However, within each of these clusters there are independent isolates with very low pathway expression, suggesting loss-of-expression polymorphisms (Noble Rot, 01.04.03, Apple 517, 02.04.09) (Figure 3b).
-While these isolates each contain smaller deletions that are independent of each other, it is not clear what is functionally leading to the loss of botcinic acid biosynthetic pathway expression (Figure 3c).
-This suggests that for this clustered pathway, there are undetected cis-effect polymorphisms, a large common deletion and rarer additional events.
-In-depth analysis of the botcinic acid biosynthetic cluster has thus far identified one transcription factor (Bcboa13) that controls expression of the cluster (Porquier et al. 2019).
+We first investigated the botcinic acid cluster that contains multiple distinct haplotypes (Figure 3a).
+We tested the haplotype specific effects on transcript expression within that pathway.
+To estimate the pathway expression in each isolate, we z-scored and averaged the expression profile of each individual gene (Kliebenstein et al. 2006).
+These pathway expression profiles identified a group of 12 isolates (Cluster 4 in Figure 3b) with a distinctly lower level of expression than the other groups, with all four groups significantly distinct at >95% bootstrap.
+The Investigation of the short-reads sequences and SNP calls showed that these 12 isolates share a 78.6 kb deletion that removes the entire botcinic acid biosynthetic cluster, from Bcboa1 to Bcboa17 (Figure 3).
+After accounting for this major deletion, we found no remaining significant effect of group membership in the remaining 3 major groups (Clusters 2, 5 and 6) on expression profile (F(1,74)=0.36, p=0.55).
+However, within each of these groups, independent isolates have low pathway expression, suggesting loss-of-expression polymorphisms (e.g. isolates Noble Rot and Apple517 in cluster 5, and isolates 01.04.03 and 1.03.20 in cluster 6) (Figure 3b).
+While each of these isolates contain independent smaller deletions the origins of the loss of expression of the genes of botcinic acid pathway remain unknown.
+These patterns may suggest undetected cis-effect polymorphisms in addition to the large common deletion and independent additional events.
+Functional analysis of the botcinic acid biosynthetic cluster has thus far identified one transcription factor (Bcboa13) that controls the expression of the cluster (Porquier et al. 2019).
 However, none of the SNPs within or near Bcboa13 were significantly associated with variation in expression of the botcinic acid biosynthesis genes.